DragonSpit/HPCsharp/README.md

 ## Better Sum in Many Ways
 HPCsharp improves .Sum() of numeric arrays in the following ways:
-- No overflow exception for int[] while providing 5X higher performance
+- Simpler to use: no overflow exceptions to deal with, for all integer data types
+- 25X faster ulong[] array summation, than an equivalent Linq summation without overflow.
+3X faster when overflow exceptions are not a concern
+- 5X faster int[] summation without overflow exceptions
 - Summation of all signed integer data types
 - Summation of all unsigned integer data types
-- Full accuracy summation of long[] and ulong[], without throwing overflow exception
 - Two higher precision floating-point summation options, reducing error from ***O***(eN) downto ***O***(elgN) without reduction in performance, and ***O***(e), with slight performance reduction.
 Implements pairwise and Kahan/Neumaier summation algorithms
 - Implements many algorithms using multi-core and data parallel SIMD/SSE processor instructions
 - Summation of BigInteger array: single and multi-core
 - Faster summation at full accuracy of ulong[] array to Decimal and BigInteger: SIMD/SSE, single and multi-core
 - Developed checked SIMD/SSE addition in C#, unsigned and signed, for much higher performance
-- Simpler to use: no overflow to deal with

 The table below compares performance (in Giga/second) of Linq.AsParallel().Sum() and HPCsharp.SumSsePar() - both use multi-core, with
 HPCsharp also using SIMD/SSE data parallel instructions on each core to gain additional performance: